AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ![Exclusions *mobile_border](https://cdn.adtidy.org/blog/new/lpjs7iexclusions-as-of-v2-4.png)

 When you manually add a domain, all subdomains are added automatically (it looks like `*.google.com`).
 Want to keep only google.com or turn VPN off for a specific domain?
-Tap the line with the website — it will open a separate screen where you can manage subdomains.
-Just uncheck the boxes for those you don't need.
+Tap the line with the website — this will open a separate screen where you can manage subdomains.
+Just uncheck the boxes for the ones you don't need.

 ![Subdomains *mobile_border](https://cdn.adtidy.org/content/release_notes/vpn/ios/v2.4/domains_en.png)